codess-aus/FCC100DaysOfCode/README.md

 #Day044 #100DaysOfCode Started regular express #regex in #Javascript I'm 15% through.
 I'm enjoying this part because it's easy for me to grasp.
 Is that shallow?
 I enjoy the stuff I find easy?
 Nah...
 I like it when it seems like a puzzle too.
 Just not when it's incomprehensible

+#Day045 #100DaysOfCode started going through the #Django workshop for #SheCodes mentoring on Saturday.
+I mentor in #Python but I want to be able to help with the #Django too.
+Did a little #github contribution, made the pull request and all before 7am.